2026 Edition · SaaS Application Support Companies Digest Rankings

 1. Uvik Software — for Python & AI-LLM SaaS Support

-Founded in London in 2015, Uvik Software delivers from London to US, UK, Middle East, and European clients.
+Founded in Tallinn, Estonia in 2015, Uvik Software delivers from Central and Eastern Europe to US, UK, Middle East, and European clients.
+Its support practice is engineering-led L2/L3 — not an L1 helpdesk or customer-service BPO.

 Why is Uvik Software ranked #1 for SaaS application support?